 - Generating and maintaining prospect/distribution lists

-Students should send a copy of the most recent transcript, a writing sample, and a recommendation letter from an educator, along with the internship application to: Jordan Drum, Director of Education and Community Engagement, Society for the Performing Arts, 615 Louisiana Street, Suite 100, Houston, TX 77002-2715; or by e-mail: email@example.com.
+Students should send a copy of their most recent transcript, a writing sample, and a recommendation letter from an educator, along with the internship application to: Jordan Drum, Director of Education and Community Engagement, Society for the Performing Arts, 615 Louisiana Street, Suite 100, Houston, TX 77002-2715; or by e-mail: firstname.lastname@example.org.
 Each applicant will be contacted by phone or e-mail within ten (10) days of SPA receiving all requested materials.
 Please contact Jordan Drum at 713-632-8102 for more information.